Flexible & short term

 Please register and apply for any of these opportunities via https://volunteer.src.gla.ac.uk/.
 Availability might vary, so contact firstname.lastname@example.org if you find the option that you are interested in is not listed on the database or if you have any questions.
-New opportunities may become available – follow up us on Twitter @VolunteerGU or like us at VolunteerGlasgowUniversity on Facebook to keep up to date.
+New opportunities may become available – follow us on Twitter and Facebook to keep up-to-date.

 They have the added advantage of not requiring you to have a PVG (Protection of Vulnerable Groups) membership, though Charity shops will require you to give them a couple of referees who can comment on your general character.

-We have partnerships with four organisations that have charity shops in the local area, including Shelter, Save the Children, British Heart Foundation and Prince and Princess of Wales Hospice.
+We have partnerships with four organisations that have charity shops in the local area, including Shelter, British Heart Foundation and Oxfam.